cbdevnet/midimonster/backends/maweb.md

 at low latency.
 A lower input interval value will produce data with lower latency, at the cost of network & CPU usage.
 Higher values will make the input "step" more, but will not consume as many CPU cycles and network bandwidth.

 When requesting button executor events on the fader pages (execs 101 to 222) of a dot2 console, map at least one fader control from the 0 - 22 range or input will not work due to strange limitations in the MA Web API.

-Command line events are sent, but I'm not sure they're being handled yet.